Animal care is at the heart of everything the beef community does. As a beef industry, we want to care for you and the products you consume.

 Hope Dohlman is a third-generation beef farmer from Cresco, Iowa.
 The oldest of 15 grandchildren on the Dohlman side of the family, she has plans to continue her family’s “hobby herd” of Simmental cattle, which they exhibit regularly at the Howard County Fair and Iowa State Fair open Simmental show.
 However, animal care takes a different form for Hope.
-In the Fall of 2021, she will begin her adventure as a veterinary student in the College of Veterinary Medicine at Iowa State University.
+In the Fall of 2021, she began her adventure as a veterinary student in the College of Veterinary Medicine at Iowa State University.

 Hope’s philosophy was that every break she had in high school and as an undergraduate student at Iowa State needed to be filled with an opportunity for growth.
 This did not necessarily have to be something related to veterinary work, but she believed to be an understanding and caring veterinarian, she felt she had to start from the bottom.

 For example, one summer, in addition to helping her brother with his fair calves, Hope worked for Smithfield Foods.
 She had the opportunity, initially, to apply for the veterinarian internship, but chose the pork production internship instead.
 Why?
 Because she cares.
 She knows that to properly care for animals as a veterinarian, she needs to experience what farmers and ranchers encounter every day.